 - A four-chambered heart.

 There are approximately 5,400 mammalian species, ranging in size from the tiny 1-2 inch bumblebee bat to the 108-foot blue whale.
-These are distributed in about 1,200 genera, 153 families, and 29 orders.
+These are distributed in 29 orders, 153 families, and about 1,200 genera.

 Mammals are also the only animal group that evolved to live on land and then back to live in the ocean.
 Whales, dolphins, and porpoises have all adapted from land-dwelling creatures to a life of swimming and reproducing in the water (Figure below).
 Whales have evolved into the largest mammals.